sharkdp/hyperfine/README.md

 ## Features

-* Statistical analysis across multiple runs
+* Statistical analysis across multiple runs.
-* Support for arbitrary shell commands
+* Support for arbitrary shell commands.
-* Constant feedback about the benchmark progress and current estimates
+* Constant feedback about the benchmark progress and current estimates.
-* Warmup runs can be executed before the actual benchmark
+* Warmup runs can be executed before the actual benchmark.
+* Cache-clearing commands can be set up before each timing run.

 ## Usage